ishaanbedi/Snap-List/README.md

 ## More
 If you encounter any issues or have questions or suggestions, please feel free to reach out to me at [sl@ishaanbedi.in](mailto:sl@ishaanbedi.in).

-The accuracy and performance of the item detection functionality heavily rely on the training data and the MobileNetV2 model.
+The accuracy and performance of the item detection functionality heavily rely on the training data and the SqueezeNet model.
 There are instances where objects are misclassified or not detected correctly.
 I am learning more about machine learning and integrating it into iOS apps!